anoma/taiga/book/src/exec.md

 ## Step 1: Create an intent

 Intents specify ephemeral interests of users.
 The step of intent creation consists of two parts:
-1. **Specify an intent**. `IntentVP` encodes the user interests in the [VP](./validity-predicates.md) form.
+1. **Specify an intent**. `Intent userVP` encodes the user interests in the VP form.
 As in a valid transaction all VPs must evaluate to `True`, the intent is guaranteed to be satisfied.
 2. **Create the initial *partial transaction***.

 ### Partial transaction